 Jane has an extensive work history in disability and multicultural sectors both within not-for-profit organisations and government.
-Her interests, skills and expertise include systemic advocacy and social policy development and implementation.
-Specifically Jane focuses on public policy and human rights issues associated with the intersections of disability, migration and culture.
+Her interests, skills and expertise include systemic advocacy and social policy design, implementation and evaluation.
+Specifically, Jane focuses on public policy and human rights issues associated with the intersections of disability, migration, and culture.

-Since joining our team in 2014, Jane continues to undertake a broad range of domestic and international advocacy activities for our constituency including advancing the interests of NEDA members through United Nations monitoring and reporting mechanisms.
+Since joining our team in 2014, Jane continues to undertake a broad range of national and international advocacy activities for our constituency.

 Jane's initial qualifications were in the area of Disability Studies (Certificate III & IV).
 She then completed a Bachelor of Arts degree (Anthropology & History) from the University of Southern Queensland and a Master of Arts (Research) in Anthropology from The Australian National University; she is a member of the Australian Anthropological Society (AAS).